atodorov/atodorov.github.com/content/_posts/2016-10-07-petar-sabev-automation.markdown

 automation tasks within the team.

-If you'd like to hear more about Petar's and mine views on manual vs. automated testing be sure to follow [DEV.bg](http://dev.bg).
+If you'd like to hear more about Peter's and mine views on manual vs. automated testing be sure to follow [DEV.bg](http://dev.bg).
 We are going to host a discussion on October 18th so stay tuned!